Capitol Police Officer Brian Sicknick lies in honor at Capitol; Biden, others pay respects

 The building has since been cut off from the public, surrounded by large metal fences and defended by the National Guard.

-Fox News' Danielle Wallace and The Associated Press contributed to this report
+Fox News' Dom Calicchio, Danielle Wallace, and The Associated Press contributed to this report